tlh45342/flask-example0/README.md

 - flask-example3 - basic example that uses SSL; flask_login; and sqlite
 - flask-example4 - An FLASK example app that uses SSL; flask_login; sqlite and is a little prettier

+## ASUMES
+- you have installed python3, python-is-python3

 ## INSTALLATION

 ```bash